 After Asking for a Letter

 Don't forget to thank the person writing your letter by sending a thank-you note.
-Let her know the outcome of your application.
-Not only could her letter make the difference in whether or not you are accepted, you most likely will want to ask her for letters again in the future.
+Let them know the outcome of your application.
+Not only could their letter make the difference in whether or not you are accepted, you most likely will want to ask for letters again in the future.